 - Protein 30%

 Stay away from fad diets.
-Ketogenic diets are popular right now but it does not reduce inflammation as well as a Mediterranean diet.
+Ketogenic diets are popular right now but there are widely disparate views on their affect on NAFLD.
+Recent studies have shown evidence that Keto may be useful in maintaining good liver health.
+One issue with Keto is the difficulty in sticking to it as it often difficult to avoid carbs.
 The Keto diet does benefit those managing certain hormonal issues (including PCDS, diabetes, high leptin and high insulin levels).
 CSN thinks the Mediterranean diet is greatly superior.

 |Calorie Source||CSN Recommended||Mediterranean Diet||Ketogenic Diet